ArnabPurkayastha09/Driver_Drowsiness_Detection_Using_Dlib_And_Computer-Vision/README.md

 3.numpy(adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays)

-4.pygame(will be used to paly alert)
+4.pygame(will be used to play alert)

 5.time(will be used for camera to initialize)